dmester/jdenticon-net/README.md

   Generates an icon and saves it as an SVG image.

-* `Draw(graphics, rectangle)`

-  Generates an icon and draws it in the specified GDI+ drawing context.
-Suitable if you want to display the icon on the screen without first saving it to a file.

-* `ToBitmap()`

-  Generates an icon as a [Bitmap](https://msdn.microsoft.com/en-us/library/system.drawing.bitmap(v=vs.110).aspx) object for later usage.
-Remember that you are responsible for disposing the returned object when you don't need it anymore.

 * `ToSvg([fragment])`

   Generates an SVG string containing an icon.
 This can be useful for embedding icons in other SVG files or